project-husky/husky/docs/PPQ.md

 ## Retrieve policies

 The transaction to retrieve policies is called PPQ-2.
 It is a transaction to retrieve policies from a policy repository.
-In husky project, policy query is implemented in class `SimplePpqClient`.
+In husky project, policy query is implemented in class [SimplePpqClient](javadoc/org/husky/communication/ch/ppq/impl/clients/SimplePpqClient.html).

 An example for policy query can be found in integration tests of husky ppq module.
-The class is called `SimplePpqClientTest`.
-To retrieve policies you have to create an instance of `SimplePpqClient` and create an instance of `PrivacyPolicyQuery`.
-After that the method `send` must be executed.
+The class is called [SimplePpqClientTest](javadoc/org/husky/communication/ch/ppq/integration/SimplePpqClientTest.html).
+To retrieve policies you have to create an instance of [SimplePpqClient](javadoc/org/husky/communication/ch/ppq/impl/clients/SimplePpqClient.html) and create an instance of [PrivacyPolicyQuery](javadoc/org/husky/communication/ch/ppq/api/PrivacyPolicyQuery.html).
+After that the method [send](javadoc/org/husky/communication/ch/ppq/impl/clients/SimplePpqClient.html#send(org.husky.xua.core.SecurityHeaderElement,org.husky.communication.ch.ppq.api.PrivacyPolicyQuery)) must be executed.
 Further details can be found in the Javadoc.

 ```java
 PpClientConfig config = new PpClientConfigBuilderImpl().url(urlToPpq).clientKeyStore(clientKeyStore).clientKeyStorePassword(clientKeyStorePass).create();